 Nanwakolas Council is participating with other First Nations who signed the Reconciliation Framework Agreement and with the Government of Canada to develop marine incident response plans for North Vancouver Island.
 Preparedness and Response Plans are also being prepared with each member First Nation.
 These plans will address First Nation roles and responsibilities, priority response areas, and other important information.

 Areas of Concern and Geographic Response Strategies

-Workshops have been held with each Nanwakolas member First Nation to identify areas that would be of concern if threatened or affected by a marine incident (especially those involving oil or chemical products).
-Areas with cultural, food gathering, conservation and economic significance were mapped and ranked in order of importance.
+Workshops were held with each Nanwakolas member First Nation to identify areas that would be of concern if threatened or affected by a marine incident (especially those involving oil or chemical products).
+Areas with cultural, food gathering, conservation and economic significance were mapped and ranked in order of protection priority.

 For the high priority areas, field visits and expert advice has resulted in the generation of booming strategies, known as “Geographic Response Strategies.”
 If an incident occurs, it will be brought to the attention of incident response leaders by the affected First Nation to influence response strategies and tactics.

 In 2021, the Nanwakolas member First Nations’ Guardians together with Western Canada Marine Response Corporation(WCMRC), began exercising these protection strategies.
 Through this collaboration and information sharing, there is an improved understanding of what needs protection and why, and what equipment and training is need to Nations to fulfill their responsibilities to protect these important places.

 Places of Refuge (PORs) are locations where disabled vessels may be directed for temporary anchorage while they are inspected or undergo necessary repairs to enable safe removal.
 The participation of member Nations in identification of PORs is important to ensure that sensitive areas can be avoided.